 By avoiding court fees and the extended time periods often associated with divorce litigation, you can potentially save a considerable amount of money by going the mediation route.
-A trusted family lawyer in Rockville, MD, may be able to work with you and your divorcing partner to save money by avoiding court-associated costs.
+A trusted Rockville family lawyer may be able to work with you and your divorcing partner to save money by avoiding court-associated costs.

 Mediation Provides Privacy and Confidentiality